 Normal Course Credit Loads / Part-time Status / Overloads

-Full-time status is defined as being registered for a minimum of 12 credits per term; it is expected that students will be registered full-time, although part-time status may be approved by the Associate Dean for Student Academic Affairs in special circumstances.
+Full-time status is defined as being registered for a minimum of 12 credits per term; it is expected that students will be registered full-time, although part-time status may be approved by the Director of Academic and Career Advising in special circumstances.
 Students may enroll in up to 18 credits with no additional tuition charges (although no credits are earned for audited courses, they are counted in the 18-credit course load).
 Typical student course loads range from 14 to 16 credits.
-Registration for more than 18 credits, or for fewer than 12 credits, requires the approval of the Associate Dean for Student Academic Affairs (503-352- 2201, Bates House).
+Registration for more than 18 credits, or for fewer than 12 credits, requires the approval of the Director of Academic and Career Advising (503-352- 2800, Bates House).
 Half-time status is defined as being registered for 6-11 credits per term.

 Grades are recorded by letter, with the following point values: